Updated: Feb 28

 Here add in protein powder.
 Protein is required by every cell of the body and specific amino acids are used to enhance male and female fertility.
 Make sure the protein you are sourcing is clean and without additives.

-Adding a Tbsp of coconut oil, 1/4 avocado or a Tbsp of seeds provides healthy fats needed to make hormones, improve quality of the sperm and egg, and provide energy.
+Adding a Tbsp of coconut oil, 1/4 avocado or a Tbsp of seeds provides healthy fats needed to make hormones, improve the quality of the sperm and egg, and provide energy.